ahvar/gene_annotator/README.md

 # Running with Docker
-Here are the steps to build the ETL PIPELINE container and run it
+Here are the steps to build the Gene Annotator container and run it

 ## Make sure docker is installed
     $ docker --version

 ## Build the docker image
     # cd to project root and run docker build
-    $ cd ../tha_vargas/
+    $ cd ../gene_annotator/
     $ docker build -t etl-pipeline -f ./containers/etl-pipeline-dockerfile .

 ## Run the container